tngus4334/tngus4334/README.md

 ## 🤭I'm interested in
 - 🍸Cocktail : I got a certificate of Craftsman Bartender
-- 🍳Cooking : My best dish is sweet and sour pork
+- 🍳Cooking : When I lived in a shared residence, I often cooked for my friend !
-- 🎧️DJing : I once did a DJ performance in a club
+- 🚲 Spinning : I go to spinning after work.
 <br>

 ## 🚀Main Skill Set